Saudi, Bahrain add Iran's Revolutionary Guards to terrorism lists

 Iran at the time dismissed the accusations as false and demanded an apology from Washington.

-The office of the Revolutionary Guards and Iran’s Foreign Ministry were not immediately available for comment on Tuesday.
 The Quds Force is the branch of the Revolutionary Guards that operates abroad.

+“Saudi Arabia is in a quagmire it cannot easily come out of,” Iran’s Mehr news agency quoted Brigadier-General Esmail Kowsari, the Revolutionary Guards’ deputy security chief, as saying on Tuesday.

+“Saudi rulers are trying to distract the world and the region from the killing of Jamal Khashoggi, the Saudi journalist, in their consulate in Turkey,” he added.

 In Washington on Tuesday, the U.S. Treasury targeted Afghanistan’s Taliban insurgency with sanctions against eight individuals who were designated global terrorists, including two linked to the Quds Force named as Mohammad Ebrahim Owhadi and Esma’il Razavi.